rubygems/guides/setting-up-otp-mfa.md

 supports time-based one-time password (TOTP) to scan the QR code and generate an access code.
 SMS-based authentication or recovery is **not** supported.

-## Enabling OTP multi-factor authentication
+## Enabling OTP multifactor authentication

 1. Login to rubygems.org using your existing account and go to the [edit settings](https://rubygems.org/settings/edit) page.
 Click **register a new device** in the _multifactor authentication_ section.